Modelling of the radio spectrum evolution in the binary pulsar B1259$-$63: PSR B1259 63 radio spectrum: detailed analysis

 \subsection{Data analysis}

-To analyse the spectra in details, we have attempted to fit one/two power law function(s) and function~(\ref{turnover}) to the data with their errors.
-We have performed the fitting using an implementation of the nonlinear Marquard-Levenberg least-squares fitting algorithm.
+The fitting have been performed using an implementation of the nonlinear Marquard-Levenberg least-squares fitting algorithm.
 To choose the best fit we have analysed the results in a complex way.
 At first, we have rejected the evidently inaccurate approximations and non-physical results, e.g. break at frequency below the lowest or above the highest frequencies.
-We cannot simply compare the values of $\chi^2$ to denote the best fit because there are available at most four data points.
+One cannot simply compare the values of $\chi^2$ to denote the best fit because there are available at most four data points.
 Otherwise, most of spectra would be classified as broken-type spectra.
 Let us note that based on an existing classification of spectra of pulsar radio emission we can distinguish three basic types of the spectra.

 As mentioned above, we expect the broken-type spectra to have two negative spectral indices.
 This in turn leads us to classify the spectra showing positive spectral indices below some peak frequency as the turnover spectra.
 We also specify power-law spectra with a very small value (close to zero) of spectral index as the flat spectra.
 Some of the spectra show two different trends (for more details see Tab.~\ref{tab_fits}).
 Any of other existing cases are denoted as unclear.
-We present the results of the best fit for each spectrum in Table \ref{tab_fits}.
+We have presented the best fits for each spectrum in Table \ref{tab_fits}.